Academia and the University

 I have also served in numerous capacities in the field of anti-racism, equity and inclusion.
 I chaired the Senate Educational Equity Committee, served on the Diversity, Anti-Racism, and Equity panel, led the Diversity and Equity Taskforce as Director of Diversity and Educational Equity Programs in the Office of the Provost, and chaired the Equity Advisory Group for the Faculty of Arts and Science Strategic Plan at Queen's University.

-Adnan is a host of two podcasts, Guerrilla History and The Majlis, is a regular contributor to The David Feldman Show, has appeared in several historical documentaries, and contributes expertise in interviews to media on current affairs, religious affairs, Islamophobia and racism in contemporary culture and politics, as well as global history and politics.
+Adnan is a host of two podcasts, Guerrilla History and his own The Adnan Husain Show, has appeared in several historical documentaries, and contributes expertise in interviews to media and various shows on current affairs, religious affairs, Islamophobia and racism in contemporary culture and politics, as well as global history and politics.